Has Pep Guardiola "ruined" football?

 Howard made the comments on CBS Sports, where the former Everton keeper claimed teams were attempting to copy Pep's "expansive style" despite not having the players to do so.

-As Howard claimed, "Pep Guardiola has taught everybody that they can play expansive football.
+As Howard claimed, "Pep Guardiola has taught everyone that they can play expansive football.
 They can't."
-Before adding, "Not everybody can do it.
-Three teams in the world can do it really well and so I think you have to be resolute at times."
+Before adding, "Not everyone can do it.
+Three teams in the world can do it really well and so I think you have to be resolved at times."

 Howard's comments came in relation to the US Men's National Team's appointment of Mauricio Pochettino, who Howard believes needs to rely on his principles rather than become another Pep-regen.

-The US team has struggled in recent years despite having more players at high-profile teams than in previous eras.
+The US team has struggled in recent years, despite having more players on high-profile teams than in previous eras.
 Howard's suggestions that these players may not fit Pep's intricate style is probably accurate, with a more direct, physical approach needed.

 Want to see more like this?
 Follow us here for daily sports news, profiles and analysis!